 The Benefits of Big Room Training

-In some rollouts, training is performed team-by-team over time.
+In some rollouts, training is performed team by team over time.
 That can sometimes be effective.
-However, a more accelerated approach is strongly recommended, which includes training all the team members at the same time.
+However, a more accelerated approach is strongly recommended and proven, which includes training all the team members simultaneously.
 This practice has raised some eyebrows in the industry.
 Many picture 100-plus people in a room being trained simultaneously, compare it to the more intimate setting of a small team with a single instructor, and can’t imagine that it delivers equivalent benefits.
-In reality, it delivers far more value, for example:
+In reality, it provides far more value, for example:

 Cost-efficiency – One of the challenges with Agile implementation at scale has been the availability and expense of training.
 Talented, proven instructors are hard to find and not consistently available, and their value and cost are commensurately high.
 The Big Room approach is typically three to five times more cost-effective than individual team training.

-To create a feel for what’s possible, below are some observations from Mark Richards, SAFe Program Consultant Trainer (SPCT) and a SAFe pioneer in Australia.
+To create a feel for what’s possible, below are some observations from Mark Richards, SAFe Fellow and a SAFe pioneer in Australia.

 How on earth do you get a high-impact training experience with 100 people in the room?
 I was initially unconvinced, so I worked with my clients to schedule four or five SAFe team-level courses over the period leading up to the first PI planning.
 I’d request that they send entire teams to the same course so they could sit and learn together, and they would promise to do their best.
 Then the pain would start.
 Firstly, the teams would often be in flux up until the last moment.
 Then they would be too busy on current commitments to all come together, so they would dribble through two or three at a time.
 And distributed team members would go to different courses.